 Transmission is a fast-growing market.
-U.S. companies are projected to spend $60 billion to $100 billion on transmission development by 2020.
+Based on data published by SNL Energy, U.S. utilities are projected to spend $91 billion on transmission through 2024.
 Formed in October 2009, Exelon Transmission Company is a wholly owned subsidiary of Exelon that aims to capitalize on the growing national market for new transmission lines.

 Drawing on Exelon’s deep experience, broad resources and strategic Illinois footprint, Exelon Transmission Company is actively seeking partnerships to develop new, state-of-the-art transmission lines that will ensure power is available 24 hours a day, seven days a week, wherever it’s needed.

 We are entering a market in which U.S. companies are projected to spend $91 billion on transmission development projects by 2024.
 New transmission projects have the potential to:

 Reliability is a serious issue.
 Power outages and power quality disturbances cost the economy from $25 billion to $180 billion each year, according to the U.S. Department of Energy.

 Exelon, as one of the nation’s largest utilities, has a commitment to deliver safe, reliable power to customers.
 Avoiding outages is one of our top priorities.

 Just like an overcrowded highway slows down traffic, overburdened transmission lines can inhibit movement of electricity.
 As transmission lines reach their capacity limits, they are less able to handle disturbances to the grid, such as severe storms or network failures, raising the risk of major power outages.
 Grid congestion also can mean higher electricity costs.

 The nation’s 157,000 miles of high-voltage transmission line are plagued by chronic congestion.
 According to the U.S. Department of Energy, electricity demand has increased by about 25% since 1990, while construction of new transmission decreased by 30%.